jerryyao-uofc/patent_troll/Regressions/README.md

-Here is the instructions to replicate our regressions.
+Here are the regressions we ran.